davidmarquis/grails-lesscss/README.markdown

 Attributes:

-  * `name` (required): The name of the stylesheet file, without the .less extension (the correct extension will be dynamically set at runtime depending on the environment.
+  * `name` (required): The name of the stylesheet file, without the .less extension (the correct extension will be dynamically set at runtime depending on the environment).
   * `dir` (optional): the directory under `web-app` where the stylesheet file is located (default: 'css')
   * `plugin` (optional): the name of the plug-in into which the stylesheet is bundled (default: none)
   * `absolute` (optional): Should the 'src' generated be absolute or relative? (default: false)